graphaware/graph-aided-search/README.md

 ]
 ```

-#### GraphAidedSearchCypherBooster
+#### SearchResultCypherBooster

 This booster uses Neo4j through custom REST APIs available as plugins for the database.
-In this case the _name_ value must be set to `GraphAidedSearchCypherBooster`.
+In this case the _name_ value must be set to `SearchResultCypherBooster`.

 The following parameters are available for this booster: